What’s The Difference Between Bubblers and Bongs?

 How to Use a Bubbler?

 Perfect for solo sessions, a weed bubbler is simple but powerful.
-Follow these easy steps to get the most enjoyment out of your bubbler:
+Follow these easy steps:

 • Fill the bubbler with enough water to submerge the downstem.